Background Information and Methodology

 - Labour Force Survey (LFS).

-The IPS is a continuous sample survey conducted by the Office for National Statistics (ONS) at the principal air, sea and Channel Tunnel routes between the UK and countries outside the British Isles.
-It is the prime source of migration data to and from the UK, providing estimates of both inflows and outflows, but does not cover all migration types.
-The Home Office provides data on refugees and on asylum seekers and their dependants, and the LFS, collects information on where international migrants live based on their recorded work address.
+The IPS is a continuous sample survey conducted by ONS at the principal air, sea and Channel Tunnel routes between the UK and countries outside the British Isles.
+It has been the prime source of migration data to and from the UK, providing estimates of both inflows and outflows, but does not cover all migration types.
+The Home Office provides data on refugees and on asylum seekers and their dependants, and the LFS collects information on where international migrants live based on their recorded work address.

 Over time changes have been made to the IPS sample design, to make the survey more focused on identifying migrants.
 These changes included a re-organisation of the times and frequency of sampling of travellers, sampling at additional locations which means that the IPS now includes Edinburgh, Glasgow and Aberdeen airports, and improvements to the IPS weighting methodology.